cert-manager/website/content/docs/usage/istio.md

 workloads, routing all certificate handling through cert-manager installed in the cluster.

-This seamlessly matches the behaviour of istiod in a typical installation, while allowing certificate management through cert-manager.
+This seamlessly matches the behavior of istiod in a typical installation, while allowing certificate management through cert-manager.